gophergala/sqldump/README.md

 # sqldump

 A small tool for administration of databases.
 My first 48 hours in golang.

-It's just the backend.
-No fancy output.
+Unfortunately I do not have that much time, so it's just the backend with some basic html.
+Use your fantasy and imagination for fancy output with latest js-technology.

 ## prepare